top of page

 The Office: English Elegance Meets Grown-Up Functionality

-Stephanie wanted her office to feel English—sophisticated, layered, a bit bookish—but also functional for actual work.
+The client wanted her office to feel English—sophisticated, layered, a bit bookish—but also functional for actual work.
 The conversation kept coming back to one theme: making the room feel more adult.

 Originally, we'd planned custom built-in library units.
 Had them drawn up, got estimates, the whole deal.
-But once Stephanie had her floors redone throughout the house, the project evolved into a full-floor refresh.
+But once the client had her floors redone throughout the house, the project evolved into a full-floor refresh.
 Each room needed attention, and suddenly the built-ins became less of a priority.
 Sometimes the best design plan is the one that adapts to reality.

 Painting Strategy: White Walls, High-Gloss Blue Ceiling